Adopting a Network-as-a-Service model

 Despite the great advancements in IT infrastructure consumption models that have been enabled by the cloud, the underlying network remains the last - and long awaited - piece of the digital transformation puzzle to fall into place.
 In this blog, we look at the key benefits for businesses adopting a Network-as-a-Service (NaaS) model.

-a strong foundation for digital transformation
+A strong foundation for digital transformation

 Historically, the enterprise network has been limited in purpose and singular in terms of function.
 CIOs and network managers often end up wrangling a patchwork of networks from different providers, many with overlapping propositions, along with a stable of ageing hardware, also from different vendors and with singular functionality.